chef/chef-web-docs/content/saas/get_started.md

 ## Prerequisites

+Before you start working with Chef SaaS, have a quick look to the following prerequisites:

 1. A System to install Chef Workstation
     * Supported [Platforms and System Requirements](https://docs.chef.io/workstation/install_workstation/)
 1. Chef SaaS Starter Kit (Provided by Progress Chef)
     * SaaS Environment URL
     * SaaS Credentials